PowerMops/powermops-site/src/routes/pmops/Reference-8.md

     appear stating that the module has been saved.
 You must have room in your dictionary to load the module source file.\<br\>When we compile a module, we temporarily hide all of the main dictionary above the module object itself.
-This means you don\'t have to worry about what you might have loaded in the dictionary when you want to recompile a module.
+This means you don't have to worry about what you might have loaded in the dictionary when you want to recompile a module.